First Contact Peer Mentoring Program

 If you are interested in being connected with a Peer Contact for support, please fill out the web form on the First Contact Entry Form page and click "Submit."
 We will use the information you provide to match you with a compatible Peer Contact who will be well-positioned to offer you the support you are seeking.
 Within a few days a Peer Contact will email you to set up a meeting time and place.
 All communication before your meeting with a Peer Contact will be via email and all information will be kept private.
 After your first meeting you and your Peer Contact will establish how to proceed in your process and in what ways they can offer you the support you need.

-If you are interested in becoming a Peer Contact or have any questions or concerns, please email Nichole Fusilier, the First Contact Student Coordinator, at firstname.lastname@example.org or Karie Holton, the LGBTQ Project and Safe Space Campaign Coordinator, via email at email@example.com or via phone at (225) 578-4339.
+If you are interested in becoming a Peer Contact or have any questions or concerns, please email the First Contact Student Coordinator at firstname.lastname@example.org or the LGBTQ+ Project and Safe Space Campaign Coordinator at email@example.com.